AristaSouthwest/Newsletter/docs/index.md

 Key Benefits of Arista SWAG

 1. Unified Management & Simplified Operations
     * Single IP/CLI Interface: Manage up to 16( and 48 in the future)  switches as a single logical entity through one IP address and CLI session, reducing operational complexity.
-     CloudVision Integration: Centrally provision, monitor, and troubleshoot stacks across entire campuses via a unified dashboard, eliminating siloed management.
     * CloudVision Integration: Centrally provision, monitor, and troubleshoot stacks across entire campuses via a unified dashboard, eliminating siloed management.